 One thing that the Vizio Elevate has over the Sonos Arc is that it comes with EQ presets that allow you to customize its sound output.
 The Sonos Arc does have its room correction feature but that is only available on iOS devices, so if you have an Android phone or tablet, you won’t be able to take advantage of it.

-The Vizio Elevate supports both Dolby Digital and DTS soundtracks while the Sonos Arc is limited to only Dolby Digital content.
+The Vizio Elevate supports both Dolby Digital and DTS soundtracks while the Sonos Arc is limited.

-One advantage of the Vizio Elevate is that it supports both Dolby and DTS signals while the Sonos Arc only supports Dolby content.
+One advantage of the Vizio Elevate is that it supports both Dolby and DTS signals while the Sonos Arc only supports Dolby content—Update: Sonos Arc now supports DTS, but not DTS:X and DTS-HD MA.
 While DTS:X is not as common as Dolby Atmos, having the option to choose which soundtrack you want to listen to is still a nice feature to have and the Vizio Elevate gives you that.

 Another advantage of the Vizio Elevate is that it comes with a remote controller.
 Although you can control both soundbars with their respective smart phone apps, having a separate remote controller is still preferred by many, so that’s a consideration.